 In the end we came in third, otherwise known as last.

 Both Stars & Stripes and Canada II crossed the finish line before us, but not for lack of effort.
-Either way, it was an adventurous afternoon well spent.
+Either way, it was an incredible afternoon well spent.
+It turned out to be a great addition as one of the top things to do before you die.

 This America’s Cup Sailing Regatta is an excursion option when sailing to St. Maarten with Celebrity Cruises.
 You can also book direct through 12 Metre Challenge who sail in either St. Maarten or Cozumel.